Basic Emergency Kit

 Consider These Additional Emergency Kit Supplies

-Here is part 2 of the emergency kit.
-The items are what the government obviously sees as not as important but suggested.
-Even though we beg to differ.
+Here is part 2 of what should an emergency kit include.
+These items are what the government sees as unimportant but suggested, even though we beg to differ.

 Two Additional Litres of Water Per Person Per Day for Cooking and Cleaning